 Multiple studies have been conducted around this behavioural pattern and psychologists say that this is a destructive behaviour that often leads to unhealthy relationships.

-Sabotage relationships are all about a person, consciously or unconsciously, ruining their relationship due to their negative behaviour, even if your partner is constantly showing love to you hit pick up lines, go on date.
+Sabotage relationships are all about a person, consciously or unconsciously, ruining their relationship due to their negative behaviour, even if your partner is constantly showing love, go on date.

 Why do people self-sabotage in relationships?